 “I’m here, and I won’t apologize…maybe at the end, there’ll be a surprise…”

-1. No One Gets The Prize: The Boss opens with one of its strongest and most infectious tracks, a slamming dance track that features absolutely stunning vocal work from Diana and some of the best writing on the album.
-The song is, in a way, an updated take on “Keep An Eye” (one of the standouts on Diana’s debut album, Diana Ross), with a similar story about two friends torn apart by competition for a man.
-The track opens with an almost primal call from Diana, who wordlessly belts out a 7-note intro before the bouncing beats kicks in.
-The instrumental here, while on the surface typical of 70s disco, is upon further listens much more challenging, with Valerie’s pounding piano and funky, New Orleans-ish horn work setting it apart from more generic dance hits of the era.
+1. No One Gets The Prize: “The best cuts here are funky and rhythmic, with the same earthiness exhibited in the bold, natural cover shot.”
+One of those cuts considered a highlight of The Boss by Billboard (in its May 23, 1979 review) is “No One Gets The Prize,” a slamming dance track that features absolutely stunning vocal work from Diana Ross and some of the best writing on the album.
+The song is, in a way, an updated take on Ashford & Simpson’s own “Keep An Eye,” which had been a standout on Diana’s debut album, Diana Ross; both tell a similar story about friends torn apart by romantic competition, and both do so with sly, clever lyrics.
+Interestingly, UK magazine Blues & Soul likened the songs to another previous Ross recording: “From every aspect, this is a cut that is deliberately planned to recreate the mood set on ‘Love Hangover’, Diana’s recent giant hit.”
+This track, however, is really a far different animal than Diana’s 1976 #1 disco hit; that earlier recording featured a laid-back, self-satisfied singer languidly being pulled along by the beat.
+Here, Ashford and Simpson push Diana ahead of the beat, and it seems to be chasing her, as she attacks her vocal beginning with an iconic, wordless 7-note primal call before the bouncing beats kicks in.
+The instrumental, while on the surface fairly typical of 70s disco, is upon further listens much more challenging, led by Simpson’s pounding piano and a funky, New Orleans-ish horn section (arranged by Robert Mounsey) setting the song apart from more generic dance hits of the era.
 Again, the vocal work here is stellar; Diana’s crystal-clear annunciation is necessary to make the rapid-fire lyrics of the second verse work, and she powerfully belts through much of the song, easily matching the impressive range she showed on songs like “Be A Lion” from The Wiz.
-During the last minute of running time, Diana is singing at the top of her range; her “I was denied a love that satisfied” at 4:00, for example, is real soul belting, and sounds almost Chaka Kahn-esque.
+During the final minute of running time, Diana is singing at the top of her range; her “I was denied/A love that satisfied” at 4:00, for example, is real soul belting, and sounds almost Chaka Khan-esque.
 To hear Diana sounding so committed to a challenging song is a thrill; it’s clear right from the start that she’s feeling the material – likely because she was creatively involved in it.
-“No One Gets The Prize” – while apparently a hit in clubs – was never released as a single, and thus never charted.
-It’s a mystery why; this song is one of Diana’s best in years, and a perfect way to open the album.
+(NOTE: A previously unreleased 12″ mix of “No One Gets The Prize” was eventually included on 2001’s The Motown Anthology.)

 Final Analysis: 4.5/5 (Diana “Sparkles”)

-Choice Cuts: “No One Gets The Prize,” “The Boss,” “It’s My House”
+Paul’s Picks: “No One Gets The Prize,” “The Boss,” “It’s My House”